 Who will pay me if I am unable to work after New York State disability payments stop?

 The no-fault insurance company will continue to pay lost earnings up to three years from the date of the accident as long as your doctor has said that you are unable to work because of the injury from your accident or until you have exhausted $50,000 in combined lost earnings and medical payments.

 What will the no-fault insurance company pay if the injuries should result in death?

 The no-fault insurance company is required to pay a death benefit in the amount of $2,000.

 What do I do with medical bills for treatment rendered as a result of the accident to my child or other family members who are not pursuing a personal injury claim?

 You, on behalf of your child, as well as other family members, on their own behalf, are still required to file for no-fault benefits within 30 days from the date of the accident, even if not pursuing a personal injury claim.

 The parents or guardian of a child under eighteen (18) remain legally responsible for any medical bills incurred for treatment rendered to the child as a result of the accident.
 The general rule in New York is that a child under the age of eighteen (18) is not responsible for his or her own medical treatment.

-Lozner & Mastropietro is dedicated to representing victims of automobile and motor vehicle accidents.
-If you or a loved one has been injured as a result of an automobile or motor vehicle accident or you simply need more information, please contact us at 1-718-615-0044 or click Tell Us About Your Case.
+The injury attorneys at Lozner & Mastropietro is dedicated to representing victims of automobile and motor vehicle accidents.
+If you or a loved one has been injured as a result of an automobile or motor vehicle accident or you simply need more information, please contact us at 718-615-0044 or click Tell Us About Your Case.